-- Mon.
-Jan.
-10 Debate: Did women rule at Knossos?

-Bronze technologies of the world Text: 81-85

-Independent invention of bronze-making in Africa, China, and Europe.
+Debate: Did women rule at Knossos?
+Bronze technologies of the world Text: 81-85Independent invention of bronze-making in Africa, China, and Europe.
 Discussion of different techniques of bronze casting.
-Uses and purposes of bronze in each society, including practical (weapons, vessels) and ritual ("idols," religious dedications). - Tue.
+Uses and purposes of bronze in each society, including practical (weapons, vessels) and ritual ("idols," religious dedications).

+Tue.
 Jan.
-11 Debate: Do archaeologists see too much ritual purpose in artifacts?
-Excavations of Pompeii and Herculaneum Text: 108-120 Eruption of Vesuvius and burial of Roman town and landscape.
+10 Debate: Do archaeologists see too much ritual purpose in artifacts?
+Excavations of Pompeii and Herculaneum Text: 108-120

+Eruption of Vesuvius and burial of Roman town and landscape.
 Spectacular quality of preservation of art, architecture, artifacts, and victims.
 History of discovery of Pompeii and its influence on society, from the 18th century to today.
 A "time capsule" of Roman life: what we can learn of art, politics, religion, daily life, economics.
 Greek/Roman art.

 Wed.
 Jan.
-12 Quiz on Troy through Pompeii
+11 Quiz on Troy through Pompeii

-Debate: Is all of Roman art based on Greek art?
+Debate: Should we "restore" Greek and Roman sculpture?
 Art and archaeology of Pre-Columbian America Text: 135-147 Theories on origins of native peoples of the Americas.
 Discoveries of the great sites of Maya, Aztecs, mound-builders and cliff-dwellers.
 Art in politics, religion.
 Clash of European and native societies.
-Eurocentrism, neglect of study of ancient America Text: 247-266
+Eurocentrism, neglect of study of ancient America Text: 155-160, 185-189

 Thu.
 Jan.
-13 Debate: Should all Native American artifacts and remains be repatriated?
-Ceramic technologies of the world Text: 85-88 Study of selected pottery of the world: Greek, Chinese, African, European, and contemporary American.
+12 Debate: Should all Native American artifacts and remains be repatriated?
+Ceramic technologies of the world Text: 85-88

+Study of selected pottery of the world: Greek, Chinese, African, European, and contemporary American.
 Materials and methods of ceramic production: clays, glazes, hand-building, wheel-throwing, kiln-firing, etc. Use of pottery in archaeology: its importance in studying chronology, economy, trade, migration, daily life, etc. The earthenware army of China.

 Fri.
-Jan 14 Papers due
+Jan 13 Papers due

 Debate: Should the MET museum have returned the Euphronios krater?
-The Renaissance: Development of linear perspective Michelangelo's Sistine Chapel and the controversy over art restoration Should we restore works of art?
+The Renaissance: Development of linear perspective Michelangelo's Sistine Chapel and the controversy over art restoration.
+Should we restore works of art?
 Methods and theory of restoration.
 Protection of art works against theft and vandalism.
 Looting of Iraq and the destruction of the Buddhas of Afghanistan.
 Forgeries and their detection.
 The Getty Kouros.
 The art market, and the exploitation of cultural property.
 Reading: "Absolutely Real?
 Absolutely Fake?"
-New York Times article print from Google
+New York Times article - print from Google

 Mon.
-Jan 17 Debate: Is the Getty kouros a forgery?
+Jan 16 Debate: Is the Getty kouros a forgery?